MexicanSocietyUoB/Seminars/_posts/2017-05-17-speakersinfo.md

 We suggest to read these references to structure your presentation [(Corticalia 2016)](https://corticalia.wordpress.com/2016/06/19/how-to-structure-a-presentation/).

-##### Short Biography
+##### (5) Short Biography
 Create a short biography of maximum 200 words.
-We also encourage you to share your contact details such as Webpage, twitter, Facebook or e-mail.
+We also encourage you to share your contact details such as Webpage, twitter, Facebook, github or e-mail.
 It would be nice if you have a photo to add you in the data base of the presenters.

 Some tips for a short biography are: Use formal style; Tailor it for a specific occasion;
 Be concise; Define yourself in the first sentence and afterwards establish your credentials;